 Maybe you feel that worry or lack of confidence is ruining your life.
 Maybe you've lost a loved one and don't think you'll ever feel happy again.
 Perhaps you've been badly let down in a relationship, or are struggling to keep one going, or have never been given the love we all need to thrive.
 Could be you're just sick to death of feeling sad and scared.
 These are the kinds of things people bring.
 Counselling is a place where you can talk over your situation, relationships, thoughts and feelings.
 I won’t judge you or advise you, (although I might occasionally make a suggestion) I'll just listen – really listen – and accept you for who you are.

 I'm a registered member of the BACP, the professional organization for counsellors, and I work by the rules in their Ethical Framework.
-I believe very much that people need to be out in nature regularly if they're to feel good, so I work from Wyldwoods, a rural arts centre in the Shropshire countryside.
-I counsel in the centre's Mongolian yurt, which is heated by a log-burning stove and therefore cosy all year round.
+I believe very much that people need to be out in nature regularly if they're to feel good, so I work from Stuart's Stable, a therapeutic centre in the Shropshire countryside.
+My counseling space is a yurt, which is heated by a log-burning stove and therefore cosy all year round.
 Maybe you liked the look of it in my profile picture?
 I hope you'll come and check it out for yourself.

 Which brings us to the next step, which I know is a lot more difficult, the actual getting in touch.
 Give me a call or a text, or drop me an email, and I'll do all I can to make it as easy as possible for you.
 If you're agreeable we can arrange to meet up for a preliminary chat about the work we might do together.
-This initial assessment is charged at a lower rate than a normal session according to your income, with a minimum fee of £15.
+This initial assessment is charged at a lower rate than a normal session according to your income, with a fee of £25, as mentioned above.